THE AMERICAN REVOLUTION

 April 1 -- In his journal, British Capt.
 Johann Ewald records “The county around Gibbes’ house has been made a park and depot for the siege, and the greenhouse is a laboratory.”

 April 13 -- British batteries, stationed near where Hampton Park is today, opened a two-hour barrage of round shot and incendiary bombs as the Seige of Charleston began.
 Fires broke out all around town, including in areas still recovering from the Great Fire of 1778.
 S.C.
 Gov. John Rutledge called for an evacuation of the city.
-Soldieirs were ordered to kill the packs of dogs that were running loose in the street.
+Soldiers were ordered to kill packs of dogs that were running loose in the street.

 May 7 -- Fort Moultrie fell before an amphibious assault by British seamen.